Everything You Need To Know About The Poke Bowl Trend: A Nutritionist Explains

 Poke delivers those important heart-healthy omega-3 fatty acids.
 Omega-3s help to protect your heart and reduce the risk of death from heart disease by lowering your blood pressure and heart rate and improving other cardiovascular risk factors.

 Fish intake also has also been linked to a lower risk of stroke, depression, and mental decline as we age.
-Consuming poke regularly also will keep you in line with the American Heart Association’s recommendation to consume fish at least twice a week.
+Consuming poke regularly also will keep you in line with the American Heart Association’s recommendation1 to consume fish at least twice a week.

 3. It will protect your pocketbook.